New Years Resolutions: How to Create and Stick to Them

 Do you notice an important aspect of those goals?
 They’re S.M.A.R.T.
 You can’t expect to achieve your goals if you don’t make them Specific, Measurable, Attainable, Relevant, and Time-bound.
 By creating thoroughly planned out goals, you have a significantly higher chance of following through successfully.

-Take a moment to think about what could be better in your career and otherwise.
+Take a moment to think about what could be better in your career and life as a whole.
 Think about how much better things would be if you achieved your goal(s).

 What Makes a Goal Worthwhile?

 There are tons of articles out there that say you’re doomed to fail at any resolutions you set for the New Year.
 I’ve read through a bunch of them, and while most refer to personal goals, they almost all insist there’s no point in trying.

 One article I read talked about the typical exercising and losing weight goals.
 In the professional world, I think these equate to goals for business gain and not for the betterment of others.
 If you’re going to set goals, make sure they aren’t for your benefit alone.
 Otherwise, you’re bound to have a problem staying motivated.
 When others are depending on you to help them in some way, you’re much more likely to keep working hard.
-You realize that while your self-focused goals can easily just disappear, public goals don’t just go away without consequence.
+You realize that while your self-focused goals can easily disappear, public goals don’t just go away without consequence.

 - Your self-focused goal: I want to increase sales by 20%.

-What are Your Professional Resolutions for 2016?
+What are Your Professional Resolutions for 2017?

 Make sure your resolutions are: